takumi-nishimura/pgliveApp/README.md

 - --cols: Number of columns in the plot layout (default: 1)
 - --port: UDP port to listen for incoming data (default: 4000)
 - --ip: IP address to bind the UDP socket (default: localhost)
+- --xrange: X-axis range (default: None)
+- --yrange: Y-axis range (default: None)
+- --x-points: Number of points to display on the x-axis (default: 5000)